IvanUkhov/blog/_posts/2025-07-30-guardrails.md

 ![](/assets/images/2025-07-30-guardrails/sessions-prior-1.svg)

-It can be seen that it covers well the area that we hypothesis to be plausible.
+It can be seen that it covers well the area that we hypothesize to be plausible.
 The distribution also has a very long tail, which is truncated here, allowing for the number of sessions to be untypically large.